Warum Pflanzen glücklich machen. Die Psychologie dahinter

-A little bit of green in the apartment – and suddenly everything feels brighter, fresher, and more relaxed.
-Does that sound familiar to you?
+A little green in the apartment – and suddenly everything feels brighter, fresher, and more relaxed.
+Does that sound familiar?
 Then you are not alone!
 Studies show: houseplants demonstrably make people happier.
 But why is that?

 In this article, we dive into the fascinating connection between plants and mental well-being.
 You will learn how our green environment affects body and mind – and which plants are especially suitable for your personal "happiness garden."

-No matter how digital our everyday life becomes: we are and remain beings of nature.
-This is also reflected in the so-called biophilia hypothesis, formulated by the US biologist Edward O. Wilson.
-It states: Humans have an innate longing for nature and living things.
+No matter how digital our everyday life becomes: we are and remain creatures of nature.
+This is also reflected in the so-called biophilia hypothesis, formulated by US biologist Edward O. Wilson.
+It states: humans have an innate longing for nature and living things.

 This thesis is supported by numerous studies.
 For example, a study by Washington State University showed that even the mere sight of plants can measurably reduce stress levels – pulse and blood pressure decrease, and the brain switches to a calmer mode.